Avaya-Infinity/omni-sdk-web/core.md

 Alternatively, the SDK emits an initialized event after the SDK initialization has completed.
 The Client can listen to these events by providing a listener function to SDK.

+> [!IMPORTANT]
-**Important: In order to receive the initialized event, it is imperative to provide the listener function before calling the `init()` method.**
+> In order to receive the initialized event, it is imperative to provide the listener function before calling the `init()` method.

 ```ts
 AvayaInfinityOmniSdk.addSdkInitializedListener((userSession) => {